robertozanchi/map-data-wrangling/README.md

 ####2.
 Problems with postal codes

-Printing out post codes helped to highlight a frequent problem in the data related to partial post code information.
+Printing out post codes highlighted a frequent problem related to partial post code information.
 A complete post code in London has two parts and looks like this: ```NW1 2BU```.
-Many values in the data only include the first half of the postcode, e.g. ```NW1```.
+Many values only included the first half of the postcode, e.g. ```NW1```.

-The first half of a post code corresponds to a large area on a city and combined with the second half, gives the exact location.
-Therefore, an input of the first half of the code leads to a problem of lack of complete detail more than wrong location.
+The first half of a post code corresponds to a larger area of the city than the full post code.
+Therefore, availability of halves of post codes leads to a problem of lack of complete detail more than wrong location.

 ####3.
 Problems with phone numbers